joseph-tighe15/jetson_python_drv8825/README.md

-# Raspberry Pi DRV8825 Python library
+# Jetson DRV8825 Python library
-Python Library to controll a stepper motor with a DRV8825 driver connected to a Raspberry Pi
+Python Library to controll a stepper motor with a DRV8825 driver connected to a jetson

 ### install
 ```
-$ pip install rpi_python_drv8825
+$ pip install jetson_python_drv8825
 ```
 or clone repository